 These pricey laptops work well for gaming and high-end video processing.
 Touchscreen display laptops often fit in this price range.
 And you’ll find SSD storage capabilities here.
 Basically, if you want a top-of-the-line laptop, expect to spend more than $1,000.

-Q. Should I pay extra for a laptop with a longer battery life?
+Q. Do I really need a laptop with a touchscreen?